Invasion of the Cape Colony: Aftermath

-Total British losses were four killed and 54 wounded.
+The British reported their losses at four killed and 54 wounded, though one academic source claimed they suffered at least five men killed.
 Among the Dutch ships captured was the 14-gun brig Star.
 The British took Star into service as HMS Hope.
 Elphinstone's substantial squadron remained on station at the Cape to deter efforts to recapture the colony.
 Parts of this force were subsequently deployed to bolster British forces in the Indian Ocean.
 The blockade of Île de France was restored and Arrogant and Victorious were sent to the Dutch East Indies where they would fight an inconclusive battle with a French squadron off Sumatra in September 1796.

 Elphinstone sailed for Madras, where he received reports that a Batavian Navy squadron had sailed from Europe to retake the Cape Colony.
 Returning to Cape Town, Elphinstone assembled a large squadron to await the Dutch arrival.
 Further reports revealed the strength and progress of the Dutch and Elphinstone had ample time to prepare his squadron for their arrival and increase the garrison ashore.
-The Batavian squadron's commander, Rear-Admiral Engelbertus Lucas, spent almost six months on the passage and gathered no intelligence on British defences.
+The Batavian squadron's commander, Schout-bij-nacht Engelbertus Lucas Sr., spent almost six months on the passage and gathered no intelligence on British defences.
 Thus when he arrived off the Cape he was soon discovered by Elphinstone in Saldanha Bay and intimidated into surrendering without a fight.

 No further attacks on the Cape Colony were made during the course of the war.
 Elphinstone returned to Britain in October 1796 and was subsequently awarded the title of Baron Keith for his service in the capture and defence of the Cape, a reward that historian C. Northcote Parkinson calls "on the whole, easily earned".
 At the Peace of Amiens, in 1802, one of the treaty terms returned the Cape Colony, along with all captured Dutch colonies except Ceylon, to the Batavian Republic.
 The peace was short-lived, and after the outbreak of the Napoleonic Wars in 1803 a second British invasion was planned, executed in 1806 and victory secured following the Battle of Blaauwberg.
 The Cape Colony remained part of the British Empire until its independence as part of a unified South Africa in 1910.